 Strafford Creamline Milk is not homogenized so the luscious Guernsey cream floats to the top.
-Children think it is a milk shake thanks to the natural sweetness of the cream.
-You can either stir or shake it back into the milk (or get up early and pour the cream right off the top into our coffee or cereal!)
+Children think it is a milkshake thanks to the natural sweetness of the cream.
+You can either stir or shake it back into the milk (or get there first and pour the cream right off the top into your coffee or cereal).

 Really creamy and delicious.
 A bit buttery at the top from the fat content.
 Made yogurt with a half gallon in my Instant Pot and it turned out great.

 Best I ever had!
 I make a drink with this milk that includes orange juice and vanilla.

 This is excellent, delicious milk.
 I'm not THE most experienced expert, but it's certainly richer and "sweeter" tasting than normal supermarket milk, but it also tastes sweeter than the Kimball Farms milk.

 I also like that it's in a glass container, better for the environment.